mtl-brainhack-school-2019/Marcel-Kaufmann/README.md

 #### Datasets

 The data that is going to be processed is unfortunately not openly available due to ethics reasons.
-It is planned to add a personal or simulated dataset as an example.
+A personal sample dataset has been added as an example of what the collected data can look like.
+Different experiment conditions are not reflected.

 # Project Progress and Learning Experience